salzmanlab-admin/STAR_wrapper/README.md

 * `run_name`: The unique name you want to give to the current run.
 It can be useful to include the date and a signifier for the data.
 Example: `run_name = "GSE109774_colon"`
 * `r_ends`: list of unique endings for the file names of read one (location 0) and read 2 (location 1).
 Example: `r_ends = ["_1.fastq.gz", "_2.fastq.gz"]`
 * `names`: list of unique identifiers for each fastq; e.g. file location for read 1 should be <data_path><name><r_ends[0]> and file location for read 2 should be <data_path><name><r_ends[1]>.
 Example: `names = ["SRR65462{}".format(i) for i in range(73,74)]`
 * `single`: Set equal to True if the data is single-end, and False if it is paired-end.
-Note that currently if `single = True` it is assumbed that the single read to be aligned is in the second fastq file (because of the tendancy for droplet protocols to have read 1 contain the barcode and UMI and read 2 contain the sequence that aligns to the genome).
+Note that currently if `single = True` it is assumed that the single read to be aligned is in the second fastq file (because of the tendancy for droplet protocols to have read 1 contain the barcode and UMI and read 2 contain the sequence that aligns to the genome).
+This also causes the files to be demultiplexed to create a new fastq file before they're mapped.

 ### Choosing STAR parameters
 These parameters modify which combinations of STAR parameters are run.
 Be careful about including too many; even if you just have two values for each, you will run the pipeline 16 times.
 If you have 12 samples, then you're running the pipeline 192 times: